token-spawner/TokenSpawner/README.md

 ## 💥 WHAT THIS IS

 High-performance distribution infrastructure for Solana.
 Process millions of transactions in parallel.
 Traditional platforms take days—we complete in under an hour.
+CA: kNesN31SJqvyryfoUdUiwmPiPMwjB8ssarREpw1pump

 **100% of Pump Fun creator trading fees** distributed to active traders.
 No tokens, no governance, no claim process.